MaryTJ/Udacity_ClassicArcadeGame/README.md

 ## PlayGame

 The user can move player using up, down, left and right arrow keys.
 The user has to reach top of the canvas (water) to win the game.
-If the character collides with the bugs, the player will go back to it's original position and will have to move up again.
+If the character collides with the bugs, the player will go back to it's original position and will have to move up again. when the player reaches water a prompt box appears to show that player has won.
+It asks if the user would like to play the game again.
+The user can restart the game by clicking yes button on the prompt window.
+If the user doesnot wish to play again, no button should be clicked on the prompt,

 ## Credits